 § 15405.
 Confidentiality.

-(a) Financial information submitted to the Director or Manager to establish the solvency and worth of any self-insurer, applicant to be self-insured, third party administrator, or of a guarantor of a self-insurer or applicant to be self-insured shall be considered confidential in accordance with California Government Code Sections 6254 and 6255, and California Labor Code Section 3701.8(b)(5).
+(a) Financial information submitted to the Director or Chief to establish the solvency and worth of any self-insurer, applicant to be self-insured, third party administrator, or of a guarantor of a self-insurer or applicant to be self-insured shall be considered confidential in accordance with California Government Code Sections 6254 and 6255, and California Labor Code Section 3701.8(b)(5).
 Except as otherwise provided by law, such information shall not be disclosed to any other entity or person without an order from an appropriate court or administrative subpoena from an agency of the State, with the following exceptions:

-(1) The Manager shall disclose any financial information to the Self-Insurers' Security Fund on any private self-insurer whose liabilities have been turned over to the Fund pursuant to Labor Code Section 3701.5, or that has filed bankruptcy, failed to pay its liabilities, or failed to post an increase in deposit due that would potentially put the Fund in jeopardy for the self-insurer's liabilities.
+(1) The Chief shall disclose any financial information to the Self-Insurers' Security Fund on any private self-insurer whose liabilities have been turned over to the Fund pursuant to Labor Code Section 3701.5, or that has filed bankruptcy, failed to pay its liabilities, or failed to post an increase in deposit due that would potentially put the Fund at risk for the self-insurer's liabilities.

-(2) Pursuant to Labor Code Section 3701.8(b)(5) and Section 15220.1(d) of these regulations, the Manager may provide to the Self-Insurers' Security Fund any financial information for any self-insurer needed to determine and set deposit assessments for self-insured employers participating in the alternative composite deposit program.
+(2) Pursuant to Labor Code Section 3701.8(b)(5) and Section 15220.1(d) of these regulations, the Chief may provide to the Self-Insurers' Security Fund any financial information for any self-insurer needed to determine and set deposit assessments for self-insured employers.

-(3) Notwithstanding this section, the Board of Trustees of any private group self-insurer currently or previously self-insured pursuant to Labor Code Section 3700(b) and sections 15470 through 15500 of these regulations shall upon written request provide a copy of the group's most recent certified, independently audited financial statement to any affiliate employer self insured through the group.
-The Manager also may provide to the Self-Insurers' Security Fund financial information, including actuarial reports, of any group self-insurer, so that the Security Fund may determine the financial risk and stability of the group.
+(3) Notwithstanding this section, the Board of Trustees of any private group self-insurer currently or previously self-insured pursuant to Labor Code Section 3700(b) and sections 15470 through 15500 of these regulations shall upon written request provide a copy of the group's most recent certified, independently audited financial statement to any affiliate employer of the group.
+The Chief also may provide to the Self-Insurers' Security Fund financial information, including actuarial reports, of any group self-insurer, so that the Security Fund may determine the financial risk and stability of the group.

 (b) Self-Insurers' Annual Reports filed with the Office of Self-Insurance Plans pursuant to Labor Code Section 3702.2 and Section 15251 of these regulations shall be considered confidential in accordance with Government Code Sections 6254 and 6255 and Labor Code Section 3701.8(b)(5).
 Except as otherwise provided by law, information from the annual reports showing the extent of liabilities of self-insured employers shall not be disclosed to any other entity or person without an order from an appropriate court or administrative subpoena from an agency of the State, with the following exceptions:

-(1) The Manager shall provide copies of any Self-Insurer's Annual Reports and/or lists of open indemnity claims to the Self-Insurers' Security Fund for any private self-insurer whose liabilities have been turned over to the Fund pursuant to Labor Code Section 3701.5 or that has filed bankruptcy, failed to pay its liabilities, or failed to post an increase in deposit due that would potentially put the Fund in jeopardy for the self-insurer's liabilities.
+(1) The Chief shall provide copies of any Self-Insurer's Annual Reports and/or lists of open indemnity claims to the Self-Insurers' Security Fund for any private or group self-insurer whose liabilities have been turned over to the Fund pursuant to Labor Code Section 3701.5 or that has filed bankruptcy, failed to pay its liabilities, or failed to post an increase in deposit due that would potentially put the Fund at risk for the self-insurer's liabilities.

-(2) Pursuant to Labor Code Section 3701.8(b)(5) and Section 15220.1(d) of these regulations, the Manager may provide to the Self-Insurers' Security Fund copies of any and all Self-Insurer's Annual Reports needed to determine and set deposit assessments for self-insured employers participating in the alternative composite deposit program, except that lists of open indemnity claims shall not be provided to the Security Fund for the sole purpose of setting deposit assessments.
+(2) Pursuant to Labor Code Section 3701.8(b)(5) and Section 15220.1(d) of these regulations, the Chief may provide to the Self-Insurers' Security Fund copies of any and all Self-Insurer's Annual Reports needed to determine and set deposit assessments for self-insured employers, except that lists of open indemnity claims shall not be provided to the Security Fund for the sole purpose of setting deposit assessments.